 The two lightest ebikes on our list are only 33 lbs!
 With a lighter ebike, you will be giving up some power.
 Lighter-weight ebikes tend to have small batteries and/or smaller motors.
 They tend to be bikes designed for city riding with thinner tires and sleek appearances.
 Many of these bikes don’t include extras such as fenders or kickstands as a way to minimize weight.

 As technology improves we will see lighter and lighter ebikes.
-Currently, some of the lightest ebikes are sub 30 lbs!
+Currently, some of the best lightweight ebikes are sub 30 lbs!
 That is even lighter than many traditional bikes but they will come with a price to match!
 Our review today will cover affordable and lightweight ebikes.
 If weight is more critical than price consider this list.

 Without further ado, let’s get started with the best lightweight, but affordable electric bikes!